TimPrins/TimPrins/README.md

 ### Find me on the web
 - 🧠 Pick my mind on Twitter or Instagram
 - 📫 Connect with me on Linkedin or shoot me an Email
-- 📚 Check out my latest reads
+- 📚 Check out my latest reads on my website

 ### Recent articles
 - 🌱